United Australia Party (2013)

-The United Australia Party (UAP), formerly known as Clive Palmer's United Australia Party and the Palmer United Party (PUP), is an Australian political party formed by the billionaire mining magnate Clive Palmer in April 2013.
-The party was deregistered by the Australian Electoral Commission in 2017, revived and re-registered in 2018, and voluntarily deregistered in 2022 (but remains registered in Victoria).
+The United Australia Party (UAP), formerly known as Clive Palmer's United Australia Party and the Palmer United Party (PUP), is an Australian political party formed by billionaire mining magnate Clive Palmer in April 2013.
+The party was deregistered by the Australian Electoral Commission in 2017, revived and re-registered in 2018, and voluntarily deregistered in 2022 (but remained registered in Victoria).
+It was re-registered again in 2026.
 The party fielded candidates in all 150 House of Representatives seats at the 2013 federal election.
 Palmer, the party's leader, was elected to the Division of Fairfax and it reached a peak of three senators following the rerun of the Western Australian Senate election in 2014.
 When the party was revived under its original name in 2018, it was represented by ex-One Nation senator Brian Burston in the federal parliament.

 At state and territory level, the party has been represented in the Parliaments of Queensland and the Northern Territory.
 Two members of the Queensland Legislative Assembly joined in April 2013, while three members of the Northern Territory Legislative Assembly, joined the party in April 2014.
 Both the Queensland members and the NT members left the party later in 2014.
 The party unsuccessfully contested the South Australian, Tasmanian, and Victorian state elections in 2014.
 Since the COVID-19 pandemic in Australia, the party has supported anti-lockdown politics.

 On 23 August 2021, independent MP Craig Kelly joined the party, becoming its first representative in the lower house since Palmer's retirement in 2016.
 Kelly became the leader of the party, with Palmer acting as the party's chairman.
 The UAP announced a preference deal with the Liberal Democrats for the 2022 federal election, where each party encouraged its supporters to choose the other as their second preference.
 Candidates were endorsed to run in every lower house seat in the May 2022 federal election as well as the senate and Ralph Babet was elected as a senator for Victoria at that election.